johannesmichael/ifc-python/README.md

 For example:
 - extracting all information (psets) from an ifc-file and write them to excel
-- space boundaries
+- space boundaries (coming soon)
-- visualization of ifc-data
+- visualization of ifc-data (under development)
+- manipulating ifc

 The initial scripts were done quick and dirty.
 This is the place were they should be evolve to productive scripts.
 Any help and comments appreciated!!!